-It seems like everyone and their brother, sister, aunt, and uncle are pig hunting these days.
+It seems like everyone and their brother, sister, aunt, and uncle are pig shooting these days.
 And why not?
-Feral hog hunting is fun.
+Feral hog shooting is fun.
 What’s not to like?
 There are no closed seasons in many states, and generally no bag limits.
 On top of that, they’re good to eat.
 At least the sows and small ones are.
 The biggest problem I see is that hunters are not killing enough of them.
 And at the rate they reproduce, it’s hard to stay ahead of the population with shooting them.

 If your one of the diehard pig hunters who seem to find all the pigs you want, but not killing as many of the destructive swine as you would like, I am going to give you a couple of shooting tips to help you up your kill count and help the environment in the process.